ocaml/dune/doc/ocaml-ecosystem.rst

 How Dune Integrates with the Ecosystem
 --------------------------------------

-Dune is designed to integrate with this set of tools:
+Dune is designed to integrate with the set of tools mentioned above:

-- By knowing how the compilers operate, it knows which build commands should be re-executed if some source files change.
+- By knowing how the OCaml compilers operate, it knows which build commands should be re-executed if some source files change.
-- It outputs metadata like dependency information into ``META`` files that Findlib is able to use.
+- It outputs metadata like dependency information into ``META`` files that Findlib is able to make use of.
 This ensures that even if a project does not use Dune, it can use a library that has been produced by Dune.
 Conversely, it can read these files to determine dependency information for dependencies that have not been produced by Dune.